Altocloud/alto-react-ciscospark/README.md

 # Altocloud Cisco Spark React _(alto-react-ciscospark)_

-> This code base is forked from the [Cisco Spark React Codebase](https://github.com/ciscospark/spark-js-sdk/tree/master/packages/widget-message-meet).
-We provide our own implementation for _widget-message-meet_ located under packages/@altocloud.
-The aim is too keep up to date with the latest cisco spark codebase while implementing our own needs on top.

 After downloading the repo, you will need to set the upstream repo to get the latest from Cisco:
 ```
 git remote add upstream https://github.com/ciscospark/react-ciscospark.git